koanho/Pytorch_tutorial/README.md

 # Pytorch_tutorial
 This is a tutorial code for Pytorchc Licensed by

-- COSE461 - KOREA UNIV BYUNGJUN LEE (originally from CS224n Standford Univ PyTorch Tutorial)
+- COSE461 NLP - KOREA UNIV BYUNGJUN LEE (originally from CS224n Standford Univ PyTorch Tutorial)
-- CS 285 @ UC Berkeley.
+- CS 285 Deep RL @ UC Berkeley.
 - FREECodecamp.or PyTorch tutorial (01~08)

 I wrote some useful tips and experiments